0xJoeMama/progintro-hw0/cmdline/README.md

 ```

 This means that in the current folder there exists a directory or file that has the name '-'.
-To find it's nature, I use the 'file' command:
+To find it's nature, I can use the 'file' command:

 ```sh
 $ file ./-